Artistic Gymnastics World Cup: Current format

 Beginning in 2009, the World Cup has been competed strictly as a series of stages with no culminating final event.
 In each of the stages, the top three gymnasts in each apparatus or the all-around, depending on the type of competition, are awarded medals and prize money.
 There are currently three separate series run by the FIG: the All-Around World Cup series (C-II), the Individual Apparatus World Cup (C-III) series, and the World Challenge Cup series.
 For the All-Around World Cup series, gymnasts' standing counts toward their countries' final placement.
 For the latter two series, gymnasts' standing counts toward their own individual ranking, and they do not pool results with their teammates.

 The two individual apparatus series are open to all athletes and are especially popular among athletes from countries with smaller gymnastics programs.
 The All-Around World Cup series, however, is an invitation-only series of competitions for the top countries at the previous year's World Championships or Olympic Games.
 Each of the eight competing countries at any given cup has the option to choose any one gymnast to compete with the exception of the host country, which has a wild-card spot for a second gymnast.

 After each stage, all gymnasts (not just medal winners) are awarded points according to their placement, with the winner of each competition receiving the maximum number of 30 points per competition.
 After the last event of the World Cup series, the three or four best results at the World Cup stages count towards a ranking list.
 The same is true for the World Challenge Cup series.
 The individual gymnast with the highest number of points in each apparatus is then declared the winner of the series.
 For the All-Around World Cup, the country with the most points total is victorious.
 Only the winning nation receives a cup at the end of the series, while the top three gymnasts receive prize money.

 The All-Around World Cup and the World Challenge Cup series are both one-year long series, with the competing nations at the All-Around World Cup series changing yearly.
 For the Individual Apparatus World Cup, the winner in each apparatus is declared after a two-year long series, beginning shortly after the World Championships or Olympic Games in an even-numbered year and concluding two years later.

+Olympic Games qualification

+In the 2017–2020 quadrennium, the All-Around and Individual Apparatus World Cup series were used to qualify a maximum of seven spots to the 2020 Olympic Games.
+The following quadrennium (2021–2024), the Apparatus World Cup series held in the Olympic year was used to qualify two gymnasts per apparatus to the 2024 Olympic Games.